 Newest Features of Whatsapp in 2019

-After spending a significant amount of time in testing, Whatsapp has finally made Whatsapp Business app available to iPhone users in seven countries including India.
-It is mainly targeted at small and mid sized firms struggling to get instantly connected with their prospects.
-Whatsapp Business is available to Android users from past one year.
+After spending a significant amount of time in testing, Whatsapp has finally made the Whatsapp Business app available to iPhone users in seven countries including India.
+It is mainly targeted at small and mid-sized firms struggling to get instantly connected with their prospects.
+Whatsapp Business is available to Android users for the past year.
 It can be downloaded from the app store.

-Whatsapp has come up with an update in February 2019 to provide web users an ability to utilize Picture-in-Picture mode for almost all the video links with support for YouTube, Facebook, Streamable and Instagram links introduced.
+Whatsapp has come up with an update in February 2019 to provide web users an ability to utilize Picture-in-Picture mode for almost all the video links with support for YouTube, Facebook, Streamable, and Instagram links introduced.

 Whatsapp has come up with a new feature for iPhone users in the first week of 2019 through which they have become able to reply privately in Whatsapp Groups.
 It has also given them the ability to photos & videos.

 iPhone v2.19.20 users are able to use biometric authentication allowing users to lock Whatsapp by deploying Touch ID or Face ID.

 In What Way, Whatsapp Makes Money?